 4 – Smart Chargers

 Finally, we come to the smart chargers.
 SkyRC iMAX B6AC V2 is one of the most popular smart chargers out there.
-Having said that, there are number of third party chargers as well that boast specifications similar to this one and can be used in place of each other.
+Having said that, there are a number of third-party chargers as well that boast specifications similar to this one and can be used in place of each other.
 They are also known as 4 button smart chargers.
-We will be discussing the SkyRC iMAX B6AC V2 charger here in particular but you can apply the similar concepts to the other 4 button smart chargers as well.
-NiMH (Nickel Metal Hydride), NiCd (Nickel Cadmium), LiPo (Lithium ion Polymer), Li-Ion (Lithium Ion), LiFePo4 (Lithium Iron Phosphate) and Pb (Lead Acid) batteries can be charged with the SkyRC iMAX B6AC V2 charger.
+We will be discussing the SkyRC iMAX B6AC V2 hobby charger here in particular but you can apply similar concepts to the other 4 button smart chargers as well.
+NiMH (Nickel Metal Hydride), NiCd (Nickel Cadmium), LiPo (Lithium-ion Polymer), Li-Ion (Lithium Ion), LiFePo4 (Lithium Iron Phosphate) and Pb (Lead Acid) batteries can be charged with the SkyRC iMAX B6AC V2 charger.
 These are virtually all the batteries that you are going to come across in your hobby.

 - LiPo/LiFe/Li-Ion – 1-6S (3.3-22.2V)